Flexget/Flexget/.github/ISSUE_TEMPLATE.md

 <!---
 Please verify that the following data is present before submitting your issue:

 - Paste or link to a paste service (http://pastebin.com/ for example) of relevant config (preferably full config including templates if present.
 Remember to redact any personal information!
+Please make sure the paste does not expire, if possible.
 - Paste or link to a paste service of debug level logs of relevant task/s.
 Use `flexget -L debug execute --tasks <Task_name>`
 - Flexget version (Use `flexget -V` to get it).
 - Full Python version (`2.7.11` for example).
 Run `python -V` to get it.